nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     new setups, it's strongly recommended to be set true since it then means the same server path for the mount is used for both v3 and v4.x.

-    Note that as an export related option, it seems very desireable to be able to change this on config reload, unfortunately, at the moment it is NOT changeable on config reload.
+    Note that as an export related option, it seems very desirable to be able to change this on config reload, unfortunately, at the moment it is NOT changeable on config reload.
 A restart is necessary to change this.